redox-os/book/src/nothing-to-hello-world.md

 make qemu gpu=no
 ```

-In the "redox login" screen write "user" as user name and press Enter.
+In the "redox login" screen write "root" as user name, "password" as password and press Enter.

 - Run the "Hello World" program